The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 Segment all donors who gave more than once this year.

-This summer, launch a “Thank you for supporting us all year” donor engagement campaign.
+Launch a “Thank you for supporting us all year” donor engagement campaign.

 In October, test a second push for your monthly giving program, perhaps with a Halloween theme, before end-of-year asks ramp up.